 Will my instructor drop me if I make a great deal of errors?

-Do I need to study symphonic music prior to I can play rock or jazz?
+Do I need to study symphonic music prior to I can play rock or jazz on piano?

 Will I need to practice every day?

-Should I practice for an hour or more?
+Should I practice piano for an hour or more a day?
 I simply do not have time

 If I wish to play other instruments, DO I need to begin with the piano?